 With these general principles in mind, let’s cover a pair electronics that are worth the extra money.

 For the PC gamer, a mouse is the single most important peripheral you own because it has a tremendous effect on gameplay.
 Because mice are such a crucial part of the gameplay, gamers are willing to pay for the right mouse, and, usually, that right mouse is a trusted name brand like Razer or Logitech.

-“Not all mice are created equal,” gamer expert Wes Fenlon wrote in a 2016 best-of article about gaming mice.
+“Not all mice are created equal,” gamer expert Wes Fenlon wrote in an article about gaming mice.
 “There are many, many bad gaming mice out there, with sensors that aren’t up to snuff, terrible driver software, or cheap build quality.”

 Best-of lists from tech sites like Tech Radar, CNET and PC Gamer are replete with name brands and generics are nowhere to be found.

 Based on my own experience and what I read from Wes Fenlon, is that name-brand gaming mice are built from better parts, which results in a better gaming experience.

 Tech Radar writer Kane Fulton put it this way: